 There is absolutely no issue leaving your son out of your PR application if you wish for him to skip National Service when he reaches the enlistment age of 18 years old.
 However, for those who wish to renounce their son’s PR status before they turn 18, this would be extremely unwise.
 This is regarded as the act of defaulting National Service and is deemed an offence committed under the Enlistment Act of Singapore.
 In a written parliamentary reply by Defence Minister Ng Eng Han in 2014, he wrote that those who renounce their PR status to avoid NS liability would face serious consequences in areas like their work or study in Singapore.
 It has also been noted that NS defaulters have never been granted citizenship or reinstatement of their PR status in the past, or been granted approval to work and study in the country down the line.
 Moreover, this doesn’t just affect the individual who intends to skip their NS obligations.
 The immediate or future applications regarding the renewal of their parents’ and immediate families’ application on Re-Entry Permits would be affected and their Re-Entry Permits may even be cut short.

-3 Questions On How Can Paul Immigrations Help with Your PR Application?
+3 Questions On How Paul Immigrations Can Help

-10. How Can Paul Immigrations Help My Family and I?
+10. How Can Paul Immigrations Help My Family and Me?

 To answer this question, it is important to understand the role and function of Paul Immigrations as an immigration consultancy.
 They work the same way as immigration law firms do (at a much more competitive rate) by offering practical advice to your unique immigration situation and processing all the documentation necessary in the application to build your best case for submission.
 In addition to that, the experienced specialists at Paul Immigrations would guide you through the entire process from start to finish to ensure nothing is left out.
 It goes without saying that most want their Permanent Resident status fast, the experience of working with an immigration consultancy such as Paul Immigrations would significantly improve your chances of obtaining PR status in the quickest time possible.